algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 - Thomas PLANCHARD (Mac OS)
 - Maxime CARON (Windows)

-Sparing the testing team in 2 parts will allow us to test the game on 2 different OS (Windows and MAC) to be sure that the game works in each of them.
+Sparing the testing team in two parts will allow us to test the game on two different OS (Windows and MAC) to be sure that the game works in each of them.
 As Thomas and Maxime are not part of our team and of the development of the project, their point of view will be completely different from ours and will allow us to have a more objective point of view on the quality of our product.

 ### b.
 Testing scope

-The 2 main things to test during this project will be the documents and the game itself.
+The two main things to test during this project will be the documents and the game itself.
 \
 About the documents, it's paramount to ensure their quality, so that communication with the client is clear and the whole team can work on the same basis.
 Not only will we check the documents for grammatical and typographical errors, but also the content itself, to ensure that no crucial points have been overlooked or erroneous elements introduced into the document.